Fern: Evolution and biogeography

+The fern crown group, consisting of the leptosporangiates and eusporangiates, is estimated to have originated 423.2 million years ago (mya), during the late Silurian period and the rapid radiation of land plants.
 Fern-like taxa (Wattieza) first appear in the fossil record in the middle Devonian period, ca. 390 Mya.
 By the Triassic, the first evidence of ferns related to several modern families appeared.
-The great fern radiation occurred in the late Cretaceous, when many modern families of ferns first appeared.
-Ferns evolved to cope with low-light conditions present under the canopy of angiosperms.
+The great fern radiation occurred in the late Cretaceous (143.1 to 66 mya), when many modern families of ferns first appeared, contemporaneous with the heightened diversification of flowering plants.
+Successful ferns were able to adapt to the low-light conditions created by the canopy of these angiosperms.

 Remarkably, the photoreceptor neochrome in the two orders Cyatheales and Polypodiales, integral to their adaptation to low-light conditions, was obtained via horizontal gene transfer from hornworts, a bryophyte lineage.

 Due to the very large genome seen in most ferns, it was suspected they might have gone through whole genome duplications, but DNA sequencing has shown that their genome size is caused by the accumulation of mobile DNA like transposons and other genetic elements that infect genomes and get copied over and over again.

 Ferns appear to have evolved extrafloral nectaries 135 million years ago, nearly simultaneously with the trait's evolution in angiosperms.
 However, nectary-associated diversifications in ferns did not hit their stride until nearly 100 million years later, in the Cenozoic.
 There is weak support for the rise of fern-feeding arthropods driving this diversification.